 We will provide you with a card explaining that you are on this medication and that also instructs physicians on pain management.
 Many pain medications that are not opioids are available for use.
 If you are going to have elective surgery, the medication should be discontinued at least 72 hours beforehand.

 There is no contradiction between participation in AA and taking this medication.
-It is not addictive and does not produce any "high" or pleasant effects.
-It can contribute to achievement of an abstinence goal by reducing the craving or compulsion to drink, particularly during early phases of recovery.
-It is most likely to be effective when the patient's goal is to stop drinking altogether.
+It is not addictive and does not produce any “high” or pleasant effects.
+It can contribute to the achievement of an abstinence goal by reducing the craving or compulsion to drink, particularly during the early phases of recovery.
+It is most likely to be effective when the patient’s goal is to stop drinking altogether.

-Alcohol and drug addiction affect the entore family.
+Alcohol and drug addiction affect the entire family.
 Substance abuse therapists may educate the family members about substance abuse.
 They may also provide marriage counseling and family counseling to help rebuild damaged family relationships.

 The primary role occupied by a therapist or counselor is to provide both individual and group counseling sessions.
 A counselor may also provide marriage counseling and family counseling as needed.
 Counseling sessions usually focus on stabilizing the client but then may delve into past traumas and the reasons the client took up drinking or drugs in the first place.
 Counseling sessions also provide support as clients work to maintain their sobriety.

 Counselors educate clients about substance abuse and the recovery process.
-Topics include the dynamics of addiction, health risks caused by alcohol and drug abuse, stress management, coping skills, problem-solving skills, communication skills, healthy relationships and relapse prevention.
+Topics include the dynamics of addiction, health risks caused by alcohol and drug abuse, stress management, coping skills, problem-solving skills, communication skills, healthy relationships, and relapse prevention.

 If the medication is tolerated and the patient is successful in reducing or stopping drinking, the recommended initial course of treatment is six months.
-At that time the patient and clinical staff should evaluate the need for further treatment on the basis of degree of improvement, degree of continued concerns about relapse and level of improvement in areas of functioning other than alcohol use.
+At that time the patient and clinical staff should evaluate the need for further treatment on the basis of the degree of improvement, degree of continued concerns about relapse, and level of improvement in areas of functioning other than alcohol use.

-Suboxone is a sublingual tablet which contains Buprenorphine HCL as well as Naloxone HCL dihydrate.
+Suboxone is a sublingual tablet that contains Buprenorphine HCL as well as Naloxone HCL dihydrate.
 It is used for the treatment of opiate addictions such as Vicodin, Oxycontin, Lortab, Percodan, Percocet, Stadol, Demerol, Dilaudid, Codeine, Heroin, and Methadone.
 It is a Schedule III Narcotic under the Controlled Substances Act.

-Subutex is a sublingual tablet which contains Buprenorphine HCL only.
+Subutex is a sublingual tablet that contains Buprenorphine HCL only.
 Buprenorphine HCL is a partial antagonist at the mu-opioid receptor and an antagonist at the kappa-opioid receptor.
 Like Suboxone, Subutex is a Schedule III Narcotic under the Controlled Substances Act.

 Yes, you can easily switch from Methadone to a Buprenorphine HCL based medication.

-No. Under the Drug Addiction Treatment Act (DATA) of 2000, prescription use of these medications in the treatment of opioid dependence is limited to physicians who meet certain qualifying requirements, and must have written notification to the Secretary of Health and Human Services of their intent to utilize Buprenorphine HCL for the treatment of opioid dependence.
+No. Under the Drug Addiction Treatment Act (DATA) of 2000, prescription use of these medications in the treatment of opioid dependence is limited to physicians who meet certain qualifying requirements and must have written notification to the Secretary of Health and Human Services of their intent to utilize Buprenorphine HCL for the treatment of opioid dependence.